 He was charged with replenishing the French treasury and worked closely with Mazarin’s private secretary, Jean-Baptist Colbert.
 At Mazarin’s death in 1622, Fouquet should have become Chief Minister.
 But the 22-year old Louis XIV decided to abolish the post, taking absolute control of the French state.

-Jealous of Fouquet’s success, Colbert sought an opportunity to accuse his rival of embezzling millions (which in reality had been stolen by Mazarin).
-Despite warnings from his friends, Fouquet did not suspect that a plot was brewing.
+Jealous of Fouquet’s success, Colbert sought an opportunity to accuse his rival of embezzling millions (in reality stolen by Mazarin).
+However, despite warnings from his friends, Fouquet did not suspect that a plot was brewing.

 On the night of August 17, 1661, Nicolas Fouquet hosted a lavish soirée to honor Louis XIV at his new estate, Vaux-le-Vicomte.
 Days earlier, Louis XIV had succumbed to Colbert’s scheming and made his decision to imprison Fouquet.
-Yet he walked through the gardens, dined, and watched a specially commissioned theatrical performance followed by enchanting fireworks, without revealing a word.
-Of this turn of affairs, the great author Voltaire would write “On August 17, at six in the evening Fouquet was King of France, at two in the morning, he was nobody.”
+Yet he walked through the gardens, dined, and enjoyed a theatre play followed by enchanting fireworks, without revealing a word.
+Of this turn of affairs, the great author Voltaire would later write “On August 17, at six in the evening Fouquet was King of France, at two in the morning, he was nobody.”

-Three weeks later, Fouquet was arrested in Nantes by d’Artagnan, captain of the King’s musketeers, and brought before an extraordinary session of the court.
+Three weeks later, Fouquet was arrested in Nantes by d’Artagnan, captain of the King’s musketeers.
 The ‘trial of the century’ dragged on but eventually the judges voted to have him banished from France.
-However, Louis XIV intervened, exercising his prerogative to overrule the judges – the only time in French history this has happened – and imposed a sentence of life imprisonment.
-Fouquet was incarcerated in Pignerol, where he died on March 23, 1680.
+However, Louis XIV intervened, exercising his prerogative to overrule the judges and imposed a sentence of life imprisonment.
+This was the only time in French history a Monarch used his pardoning power to worsen the sentence.
+Fouquet was then incarcerated in Pignerol, where he died on March 23, 1680.

 Today, Vaux-le-Vicomte remains the legacy of Fouquet’s dazzling success.